ga-curriculum/unit-testing-in-javascript/intro-to-unit-tests/README.md

 ## Creating Your First Test

-Let's take a look at how we might test a function.
 In `src/basic-functions`, let's look at the first function:

 ```js
 function validateEmail(email) {